 Darwin's (1872) The Expression of Emotions in Man and Animals (EEMA) began as half of a single chapter devoted to humankind in his massive manuscript on the evolution of plants and animals.
-Ultimately the manuscript spun out into four books, beginning with On the Origin of Species in 1859 and concluding with EEMA in 1872.
-Despite being the last chapter of this groundbreaking quartet, EEMA marked the first chapter in a longstanding naturalist investigation into nonverbal expressions of emotions.2 In it, Darwin broke with established perspectives, controversially proposing innate, evolved, and survival-related functions for features of emotion expressions, which, he argued, were rooted in our shared ancestry with other animals.
-The theoretical depth and testable hypotheses laid out in EEMA cemented Darwin's role not just as a progenitor of contemporary emotion expression research, but alsoas the first evolutionary psychologist.
+Ultimately that manuscript expanded into four books, beginning with On the Origin of Species in 1859 and concluding with EEMA in 1872.
+Despite being the last chapter of this groundbreaking series, EEMA marked the first chapter in a long-standing naturalist investigation into nonverbal expressions of emotions.
+In it, Darwin broke with established perspectives, controversially proposing innate, evolved, and survival-related functions for features of emotion expressions, which, he argued, are rooted in our shared evolutionary heritage with other animals.
+The theoretical depth and testable hypotheses laid out in EEMA cemented Darwin's role not just as a progenitor of contemporary emotion-expression research but also as the first evolutionary psychologist.

-If EEMA is the "first chapter" of research on the evolution of emotion expressions, one could consider the second chapter to be the vast 1960s-70s cross-cultural exploration of emotion recognition, led by Ekman, Izard, and colleagues.
-These researchers conducted the first major empirical test of Darwin's hypotheses, byexamining whether individuals from disparate cultures could reliably identify the emotions conveyed by certain expressions (see Ekman, 1992).
+If EEMA is the "first chapter" of research on the evolution of emotion expressions, one could consider the second chapter to be the vast 1960s-1970s cross-cultural exploration of emotion recognition led by Ekman, Izard, and colleagues.
+These researchers conducted the first major empirical test of Darwin's hypotheses by examining whether individuals from disparate cultures could reliably identify the emotions conveyed by certain expressions (see Ekman, 1992).
 Their discovery, that a handful of emotions are cross-culturally recognized, was a major breakthrough in research on psychological universals.
-Indeed, cited as some of the strongest evidence supporting an underlying "human nature", Ekman's and Izard's findings laid critical groundwork for the eventual development of an evolution-informed psychology addressing the ultimate origins and functions of psychological phenomena.
-Within emotion research, these findings paved the way for new lines of researchaddressing questions about the functions these expressions may have evolved to serve.
-That is, having established that certain emotion expressions are universally recognized, this "second chapter" prompted the question: why?
+Indeed, cited as some of the strongest evidence supporting an underlying "human nature," Ekman's and Izard's findings laid critical groundwork for the eventual development of an evolution-informed psychology addressing the ultimate origins and functions of psychological phenomena.
+Within emotion research, these findings paved the way for new lines of research addressing questions about the functions these expressions may have evolved to serve.
+That is, having established that certain emotion expressions are universally recognized, this "second chapter" prompted the question, "Why?"